top of page

 An interactive performance exploring the personal and political legacy of Margaret Thatcher.
 The audience are invited to Mrs. Thatcher’s very own traditional English tea party.
 With lip-sync, clown, and verbatim theatre the audience are encouraged to bring their anger or admiration in the comforts of cake and cucumber sandwiches.

 Created and performed by Jack, who grew up in Thatcher's former constituency, Thatcher-Rite puts the personal and political side by side.
-Her mark on the cultural, social and political notions of Englishness begs the question,“Has Mrs. Thatcher truly left us?"
+Her mark on the cultural, social and political notions of Englishness begs the question, “Has Mrs. Thatcher truly left us?"

 Directed by Lila Robirosa

-Costume by Corinna Francavilla
+Costume Design by Corinna Francavilla

 Produced by Mia Young